govau/service-manual/content/user-research/planning-user-research/think.md

 - decide how to recruit participants for each activity
 - review and share the findings of any existing research
 - identify any challenges or deadlines that may influence your research plan
-- decide what user research activities will help you answer your questions ([18F Method Cards](https://methods.18f.gov/) have quick guides to research activities for each stage.)
+- decide what user research activities will help you answer your questions — read the [18F Method Cards](https://methods.18f.gov/) for quick guides to activities

 You will need:
 - space for a research wall